 In social media marketing, you can leave nothing up to intuition — Instagram hashtags included.
-Instead, you need to research.
+Instead, you need to research, especially as trends continually develop and change.
 A good place to start is by checking out what your followers and competitors are using.
 You can determine what is leading to the greatest engagement by checking out which hashtags they use most often.

 Once you have some ideas, input them into the search bar.
 Instagram will present you with related hashtags that you can use to add variety to your campaign.

 When you input a hashtag into search, you’ll see how many posts are already using this hashtag.
 Favor hashtags with low competition, as these will allow your posts to appear nearer the top of search results.